Will-Griffiths-Ireland/Journee/README.md

 ### Profile Page

-The users extended profile is optional.
-The site is fully functional for them without adding this.
-The purpose of the profile is to capture users preferences and customise their experince further.
+The extended profile is optional.
+The site is fully functional without adding this.
+The purpose of the profile is to capture users preferences and customise their experience further.

 * Once a user has added a profile they can edit it in the future
 * None of the fields are mandatory
-* The primary funcational field for version 1 is the option to choose if new pages are set to be made public.
-If the user enables this then any new journal pages they create will have the checkbox to make them public checked.
+* The primary functional field for version 1 is the option to choose if new pages are set to be made public.
+If the user enables this, then any new journal pages they create will have the checkbox to make them public checked.
-* Name fields are for future fucntionality where you user can choose how their name is displayed.
+* Name fields are for future fucntionality where a user can choose how their name is displayed.
 * The description words are for a future enhancement where users can search for other users with a similar set of words.

 ![404](docs/profile.JPG)